UCR-Robotics/ee144/docs/lab3.rst

 - In the ``try-except`` structure, ``finally`` is the keyword to indicate that the following code block will be executed regardless if the try block raises an error or not.
-  In this case, we want to save the trajectory even when the robot stops at halfway.
+  In this case, we want to save the trajectory even when the robot stops halfway.

   .. code-block:: python